What is roller derby?

 How much do skaters get paid?

-Ticket/merchandise sales and sponsorships help offset our operating costs (such as producing bouts, uniforms, A/V equipment, web hosting, print materials, liability insurance and travel to name a few), but skaters still currently absorb the costs of practice time fees and gear.
-Skaters are not paid to participate.
+While ticket/merchandise sales and sponsorships help offset our operating costs (such as production expenses, practice space, uniforms, A/V equipment, web hosting, print materials, liability insurance and travel to name a few), our members (skaters) pay dues and procure their own equipment.

 Why do you have fake names if the sport is real?